 Requirements for Financial Aid Eligibility

 All students are monitored for SAP regardless of their eligibility or intent to receive financial aid.
+Your official academic record maintained by the Office of the Registrar is reviewed each semester to determine compliance with the SAP requirements.
+This policy applies to all periods of enrollment whether or not students receive aid.
 Students who don’t meet our SAP requirements may lose their eligibility to receive federal, state, and institutional financial aid.

 Minimum Cumulative Grade Point Average (GPA)

 You must maintain a minimum cumulative GPA of 2.0 (which equals a C) or better on a 4.0 scale, as determined by the university and described in the Code of Policies and Regulations Applying to All Students.